 Study design and methods

-The European Society of Cardiology (ESC) Cardiomyopathy & Myocarditis Registry is an international prospective, multicentre, observational study of patients presenting to referral centres in European countries.
+The European Society of Cardiology (ESC) Cardiomyopathy & Myocarditis Registry is an international prospective, multicentre, observational study of patients presenting to referral centres in European countries and beyond.
 Data collection is prospective, consecutive and with both in and out patients.

 - Description of the demographic, clinical and genetic characteristics of patients.